Keweenaw Heritage Grants - 2014

-The Keweenaw NHP Advisory Commission and the National Park Service are offering Keweenaw Heritage Grant opportunities to owners and operators of historic properties and providers of history programs broadly related to our copper-mining heritage.
-For the 2013 grant program, the proposed project or program must be located within the boundaries Keweenaw NHP; affiliated with an existing Keweenaw Heritage Site; or located at the Cliff Mine, along Torch Lake, or within the community of Painesdale.
+The Keweenaw NHP Advisory Commission is offering Keweenaw Heritage Grant opportunities to owners and operators of historic properties and providers of history programs broadly related to our copper-mining heritage.
+For the 2014 grant program, the proposed project or program must be located within the boundaries Keweenaw NHP; affiliated with an existing Keweenaw Heritage Site; or located at the Cliff Mine, along Torch Lake, or within the community of Painesdale.

-There will be one application to apply for both funding sources.
-The purpose of the grants will be to provide enhancement funds from two fund sources for a broad range of projects and programs including, but not limited to:
+The purpose of the grants will be to provide enhancement funds for a broad range of projects and programs including, but not limited to:

-Historic Preservation: façade improvements, structure stabilization, building maintenance, landscape preservation, planning & design, universal accessibility
+Historic Preservation: building maintenance, façade improvements, landscape preservation, planning & design, structure stabilization, universal accessibility

-Interpretation: exhibits, publications, interpretive planning, alternative media, tours/guided programs, training
+Interpretation: alternative media, exhibits, interpretive planning, publications, tours/guided programs, training

 Museum Collections: archival preservation, artifact care/cataloging, housekeeping, photograph digitization, research & reference